Oyemahak/http5114/README.md

-# HTTP-5114: Web Development 1 - Workshop Files
+# Workshops in Web Development 1

 This repository contains files and resources from the **Web Development 1 (HTTP-5114-0NA)** course workshops.
 These materials are designed to support hands-on learning and practice during the course.